Action off Noordhinder Bank

 The Action off Noordhinder Bank on 1 May 1915 was a naval engagement between four British naval trawlers, supported by a flotilla of four destroyers and a pair of German torpedo boats from the Flanders Flotilla.
-The action began when the two torpedo boats were sent to rescue the crew of a reconnaissance seaplane that had been forced to alight by engine trouble and to attack the trawlers.
-The Germans engaged the trawlers; British destroyers from the Harwich Force appeared; the German ships tried to escape but were sunk.
+The two torpedo boats were sent to rescue the crew of a reconnaissance seaplane that had been forced down with engine trouble, then to attack the trawlers.
+Four British destroyers from the Harwich Force were sent to patrol in the southern North Sea after a destroyer was torpedoed and sunk by a U-boat.